daggerok/daggerok.github.io/src/blog/2016-2017-ICT-Private-Mentorship/README.md

 ### 10-year T-Notes, Yields

-When the 10-year T-Note futures contract is rallying, the Bond (10-year Bond Yield for that 10-year T-Note) would be declining.
+When the 10-year T-Note futures contract (Bond) is rallying, Dollar rallying sd wel, then the 10-year Yield for that 10-year T-Note would be declining, as well as foreign currencies.
-And vise versa: when the 10-year T-Note futures contract is dropping, that means that 10-year Bond Yield will be going higher
+And vise versa: when the 10-year T-Note futures contract (Bonds) is dropping, that means that 10-year Yield will be going higher, Dollar bearish and Foreign currencies bullish

 If we want to be a buyer of the currency (for example, EUR/USD), we should do that when the 10-year Bond Yield is growing (i.e.: 10-year T-Note is dropping).